Maneesha007/ios101-project4-trivia-starter/README.md

 - Parsing logic for the APIResponse, understanding JSON structure and Using snake_case decoding strategy
 - Understanding NSAttributedString class, which provides a method for decoding HTML entities Concept
-- decoding the reason for  "Index out of range" Error, which is currQuestionIndex is being incremented beyond the number of questions available in the questions array.
+- decoding the reason for  "Index out of range" Error, which is currQuestionIndex being incremented beyond the number of questions available in the questions array.